Ukraine: Not too late for Vladimir Putin to withdraw, says UK defence secretary

 Meanwhile, other UK ministers are meeting international allies on Thursday to discuss what further economic and cultural sanctions could be taken against Russia over its invasion of Ukraine.

-Foreign Secretary Liz Truss has met her Baltic counterparts in Lithuania.
+Foreign Secretary Liz Truss has met her counterparts from Baltic countries in the Lithuanian capital Vilnius.

-Speaking alongside them at a press conference in Vilnius, she said tackling Russian aggression was a battle for "our freedom and security", adding the West must go further in its sanctions on Russian banks and reduce its dependence on the country for energy supplies.
+Speaking alongside them at a press conference, she said tackling Russian aggression was a battle for "our freedom and security", adding the West must go further in its sanctions on Russian banks and reduce its dependence on the country for energy supplies.

+Unlike Ukraine, Lithuania, Latvia and Estonia are members of the defensive military alliance and joined after the collapse of the former Soviet Union.

+She said the West needs to get the information to the Russian people about what is "actually happening" in Ukraine, in light of the false reporting on Russian state-owned media.

 Culture Secretary Nadine Dorries is due to try to mobilise more support to isolate Moscow at a summit of global sports ministers.